 - Write down information about the fever, such as when it started, how and where you measured it (orally or rectally, for example) and any other symptoms.
 Note whether you or your child has been around anyone who's been ill.

-- Write down key personal information, including any major stresses, recent life changes or recent travel out of the country.
+- Write down key personal information, including possible exposure to anyone who's been ill or recent travel out of the country.

 - Make a list of all medications, vitamins and supplements that you or your child is taking.

 - Write down questions to ask the doctor.